Discover What Sam Houston State University Can Do For You

-It's important for students using military/veteran education benefits to discuss course plans with a Veteran Liaison/Advisor prior to enrolling.
+It's important for students using military/veteran education benefits to discuss course plans with an advisor prior to enrolling.
 The advisors will assist you with your degree plan and ensure your classes are eligible for benefits.

 6. Complete the "Request for Certification" form

 Please contact the Veterans Resource Center at 936-294-1046 once you have applied, been accepted, advised and are registered for classes.
 The VRC will put links on your MySam Portal where you will submit your request form and documents.
 Emailed, faxed and paper documents and forms are no longer accepted.

 - You must do this every semester and complete a separate request for summer, if applicable.

 Eligible veteran students may be automatically accepted if they meet the following requirements:

 - Graduated from an accredited public or private high school